lwjglgamedev/vulkanbook/bookcontents/chapter-02/chapter-02.md

 }
 ```

-In this case we are defining our application information with the structure `VkApplicationInfo`.
+In this case we are defining our application information with the structure `VkApplicationInfo` (the equivalent of `VkApplicationInfo` in the
+zig Vulkan binding we are using).
 As you can see, we cannot create the usual Java objects, but rather we allocate it through the stack and use the following attributes:

 - `pApplicationName`: It is basically just some text that will identify the application that uses this instance.